Developing Workforce with Mathematical Modeling Skills: STEM Education the Modeling Process

 The mathematical modeling process is represented by a schematic in the right panel of Figure \ref{procscimod}.
 Much like the process of science, modeling has various steps that are expected to be iterated repeatedly, as described in \cite{bankstran09,GAIMME,mod2012,mod2014,ugappmath14}.
 In general, mathematical modeling involves approximations of phenomena in the real-world that enable analysis and predictions to further understanding \cite{GAIMME}.

-We claim that both the process of science and the modeling process resonate well with undergraduate students pursuing majors that relate to the eight occupations discussed in \cref{careerprofiles}.
-According to the Society for Industrial and Applied Mathematics \cite{ugappmath14}, most of these students would have had an academic upbringing that included common core state standards promoting applied mathematics and mathematical modeling, namely \cite{commoncore,mod2014}: \begin{enumerate} \item Make sense of problems and persevere in solving them. \item Reason abstractly and quantitatively. \item Construct viable arguments and critique the reasoning of others. \item Model with mathematics. \item Use appropriate tools strategically. \item Attend to precision. \item Look for and make use of structure. \item Look for and express regularity in repeated reasoning. \end{enumerate}

 High-quality STEM education involves an integrated approach \cite{johnson13,nrc02}.
 Weaving together science, technology, engineering, and mathematics improves student achievement \cite{beckerpark11}, reflects the integrated nature of STEM professions \cite{wang11}, enables deeper understanding of science \cite{nrc02}, and has been observed in successful STEM schools \cite{laforce16}.
-We discuss next a few efforts implemented in Tennessee, the home state of the authors, within the timeline depicted in Figure \ref{timelineinnov}.
+We discuss next a few STEM education efforts implemented in Tennessee, the home state of the authors, during 1990 -- 2020 (the timeline depicted in Figure \ref{timelineinnov}).